-Especially, during the autumn – one of the best time to visit Hanoi, it will be even more enjoyable to wander around Hanoi thanks to the cool weather and beautiful yellow leaves.
+Notably, during the autumn – one of the best time to visit Hanoi, it will be even more enjoyable to wander around Hanoi thanks to the nice weather and beautiful yellow leaves.

-Also, there are several shops selling fine art handicraft and rattan wares, so you might want to buy some as souvenirs for your friends and family.
+Also, several shops are selling exquisite art handicraft and rattan wares, so you might want to buy some as souvenirs for your friends and family.

 What to eat in Hanoi Old Quarter?

-Hanoi is not only famous for its historical relics and atmosphere but also for its tasty dishes.
+Hanoi is not only famous for its historical relics and atmosphere but also its tasty dishes.

 Hanoi Old Quarter is an amazing place for food lovers.
 Here is the list of places to eat in Hanoi Old Quarter: